anothermimich/another-minimalist-skin/README.md

 ## Config

-Import the theme, set the oppacity (15% looks good), play your fav game.
+Dowload the last version; Import on the iOS app; set the oppacity (15% looks good); play your fav game.